tpaschalis/tpaschalis.github.io/_posts/2020-05-23-goroutines-size.markdown

 description: "Look at them Go!"
 ---

-I'm pretty sure that anyone starting to work with Go has heard that *"Goroutines are like lightweight threads"* and that *"It's okay to launch hundreds, thousands of goroutines"*.
+I'm pretty sure that anyone learning Go has heard that *"goroutines are like lightweight threads"* and that *"it's okay to launch hundreds, thousands of goroutines"*.
 Some people learn that *"a goroutine takes up around 2 kilobytes"*, most likely referencing [the Go 1.4 release notes](https://golang.org/doc/go1.4#runtime), and even fewer learn that this represents its initial stack size.

-And while all those statements are true, I'd like to show *why* these things are true, explore what is a goroutine, how much space it takes, and provide starting points for anyone to poke around the Go internals.
+And while all those statements are true, I'd like to show *why* is that, explore what exactly is a goroutine, how much space it takes, and provide starting points for anyone to poke around the Go internals.

-For this exploration I'll be using the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14), so all code snippets and commits will point to that.
+For this exploration I'll be using the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14), so all code snippets will point there.

-I recommend a quick skim over [src/runtime/HACKING.md](https://github.com/golang/go/blob/release-branch.go1.14/src/runtime/HACKING.md) where many of the concepts and conventions of the code in the Golang runtime are explained.

 ## The Goroutine scheduler

 The [Goroutine scheduler](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/proc.go#L19) is a work-stealing scheduler introduced back in Go 1.1 by Dmitry Vyukov and the Go team.
-Its design document is available [here](https://golang.org/s/go11sched) and discusses possible future improvements.There's a lot of [great](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part1.html) [resources](https://rakyll.org/scheduler/) to grok how it works in depth, but the main thing to understand is that it tries to manage **G's**, **M's** and **P's** (goroutines, machine threads and processors).
+Its design document is available [here](https://golang.org/s/go11sched) and discusses possible future improvements.
+There are lots of [great](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part1.html) [resources](https://rakyll.org/scheduler/) to grok how it works in depth, but the main thing to understand is that it tries to manage **G's**, **M's** and **P's** ; goroutines, machine threads and processors.

 A "G"  is simply a Golang goroutine.
 An "M" is an OS thread that can be either executing something or idle.